Lemmibl/Engine/README.md

 ***********************************
 IMPORTANT:

+This project has really only been tested on Windows 7 64-bit with an nvidia card.
+I know for a fact that it's shittier on my laptop with an ATI 5650; for some reason there's loads of z-fighting and texture filtering is all fucked.

 For a real installer to the project, here's a pretty new one: ftp://lemminas.dlinkddns.com/Public/LemmiInstaller.msi

-It should work fine, as long as your x86 vc++ 2010 redists: (http://www.microsoft.com/en-us/download/details.aspx?id=5555)
+It should work fine, as long as your x86 vc++ 2010 redist is up to date: (http://www.microsoft.com/en-us/download/details.aspx?id=5555)

-and your directx redists:
+and your directx redist is up to date: http://www.microsoft.com/en-us/download/details.aspx?id=8109
-http://www.microsoft.com/en-us/download/details.aspx?id=8109

-are all up to date.

 If you want to download the project as a zip and compile it, you need to open it through the Engine.vcxproj inside the code folder!
 I don't really know why but it seems like git breaks the .sln files somehow.